 Each transmitter shall be capable of operating at all frequencies within its allocated band without design modification.
-17
+16

-2.3.6 Modulated Transmitter Bandwidth 18
+2.3.6 Modulated Transmitter Bandwidth17

 Telemetry applications covered by this standard shall use 99-percent power bandwidth to define occupied bandwidth and -25 dBm bandwidth as the primary measure of spectral efficiency.
 The -25 dBm bandwidth is the minimum bandwidth that contains all spectral components that are -25 dBm or larger.
-A power level of -25 dBm is exactly equivalent to an attenuation of the transmitter power by $55 + 10 \times \log(P)$ dB where P is the transmitter power expressed in watts.
-The spectra are assumed symmetrical about the transmitter's center
+A power level of -25 dBm is exactly equivalent to an attenuation of the transmitter power by $55 + 10 \times \log(P)$ dBc where P is the transmitter power expressed in watts.
+The spectra are assumed symmetrical about the transmitter's center frequency unless specified otherwise.
+All spectral components larger than $-(55 + 10 \times \log(P))$ dBc at the transmitter output must be within the spectral mask calculated using the following equation: